safl/joe/joe/docs/source/quickstart.rst

 .. code-block:: bash

-  # Install CIJOE and the CIJOE example package
+  # Install CIJOE
-  python3 -m pip install --user cijoe cijoe-pkg-example
+  python3 -m pip install --user cijoe

+  # Create a default configuration and workflow
+  joe -s

   # Run the example workflow, locally
-  python3 -m joe.cli run example

-  # Inspect the report
-  xdg-open cijoe*/report.html
+  joe

+..
+NOTE: In case 'joe' is not found.
+Then you can run it via ``python3 -m joe.cli``

 In case the above did not work for you, or you just want to know what went on above, or you want to know what else you can do with **cijoe**, or whatever